Antichrist: Islam

-Al-Masih ad-Dajjal (المسيح الدجّال), or in short Ad-Dajjal (الدجّال), is an evil figure in Islamic eschatology, who will appear before the coming of the Mahdi.
+Al-Masih ad-Dajjal (المسيح الدجّال), or in short Ad-Dajjal (الدجّال), is an evil figure in Islamic eschatology, who will appear after the coming of the Mahdi.
 The Dajjal is never mentioned in the Quran but he is mentioned and described in the ḥadīth literature.
 The Dajjal is described as one eyed (blind in the right eye) and the blind eye looks like a bulging out grape.
 Like in Christianity, the Dajjal is said to emerge out in the east, although the specific location varies among the various sources.
 He will imitate the miracles performed by ʿĪsā (Jesus), such as healing the sick and raising the dead, the latter done with the aid of demons (Shayatin).
-It is claimed that he will deceive many people, such as magicians, half-castes, and Jews.
+It is claimed that he will deceive many people.
 According to the Islamic eschatological narrative, the events related to the final battle before the Day of Judgment will proceed in the following order:

-11 Hadith also report on the "Greater Signs" of the end, which include the appearance of the Antichrist (Dajjal) and the reappearance of the prophet Jesus to join in battle with him at Dabbiq in Syria, as well as the arrival of the Mahdi, the "guided one."
+11 Hadith also report on the "Greater Signs" of the end, which include the appearance of the al-Masih ad-Dajjal and the reappearance of the prophet Jesus to join in battle with him at Dabbiq in Syria, as well as the arrival of the Mahdi, the "guided one."
 As another hadith attributed to Alī ibn Abī Talib puts it, "Most of the Dajjal's followers are Jews and children of fornication; God will kill him in Syria, at a pass called the Pass of Afiq, after three hours are gone from the day, at the hand of Jesus".